-1. Meet all the requirements for a study permit.
+- 1. Meet all the requirements for a study permit.
 This may include maintaining full-time enrolment, having sufficient resources to support themselves and meeting any other conditions imposed by the immigration authorities.

-2. Gather all the necessary 7.
-Collect your study permit.
-Once documents to apply for a study your study permit has been Common permit. documents approved, follow the instructions to include: collect it.
-This may involve a return Application form visit to the Immigration Office.
+- 2. Gather all the necessary documents to apply for a study permit.
+Common documents include:

+- Application form

 - Valid passport full copy

 - Letter of enrolment from your educational institution

 - Proof of financial support

 - Proof of health insurance

 - Passport size photographs

 - Proof of accommodation